mageran/xsyn-ide/README.md

 #xsyn-ide

 xsyn-ide is a simple, web-based ide for the [node-xsyn](http://github.com/mageran/node-xsyn) package, which provides support for authoring domain-specific languages (DSLs) and integrate them seamlessly into nodejs.
-In its current version, the tools is meant to be run in a single-user mode, as it accesses files in your local filesystem.
+In its current version, the xsyn-ide tool is meant to be run in a single-user mode, as it accesses files in your local filesystem.
 In future version, we will add multi-user capability.

 ## Quick Start